openfl/www.openfl.org/_posts/2014-10-10-future-of-flash.md

  > Adobe is committed to enabling developers and designers to deliver the richest experiences to the widest audience.
 With a consistent runtime environment deployed broadly across all devices, developers and designers will be able to distribute content to consumers worldwide, on any device, much more easily than they can today.

 The promise of the Open Screen Project remains -- imagine delivering the "richest" experience to the "widest" audience.
-So long as it is "rich" and "wide", I think most of us would agree.
+So long as it is "rich" and "wide", I think most of us would agree that is exciting.

 The problem?
 No single runtime can fully realize the goal.
 In a supply chain, they use a combinations of men, trucks, boats, airplines and other tools to ship packages across the world.
 No one mechanism is perfectly suitable for reaching every customer.